shrutikapoor08/devjoke/README.md

 # Dev Joke
 #### Send me a PR if you know a good Dev Joke.

+Q: Why are assembly programmers always saoking wet?
+A: Because they work below C level.

+* * *

 Q: How did the Coder CEO build his company headquarters?
 A: By calling the Constructor();